 We asked DST about the foreword from PM so that we could include it in the final print.
 They said he has signed and we should have received it.
 We searched and searched and nowhere it was to be found.
-Then DST scientist also did searching in his office and found that he had kept it nicely in his drawer but had put it upside down and was missing it out every time he searched the drawer!
+Then the DST scientist also did searching in his office and found that he had kept it nicely in his drawer but had put it upside down and was missing it out every time he searched the drawer!
 Finally, we put together everything and wanted to get bulk printing done so that not only it could be launched but also distributed.
 Dr Kakodkar informed that he would not be available for the launch.
 Dr Goswami had also planned year-end outing with his family.
 Min of S&T was also having an exhibition stall and we agreed to be part of it to showcase the document.
 We had no idea about in what way, launch of document would be there.
-DST could not give much idea about it.
-I had a 2 minute meeting with Minister of S&T, Dr Harsh Vardhan to brief him about it.
+DST could not give us any idea about it too.
+I had a 2-minute meeting with the Minister of S&T, Dr Harsh Vardhan to brief him about it.
 He was very happy and wanted a number of copies.
-He also took personal interest in grand challenge 1 on Anaemia and shared some facts about it.
+He also took a personal interest in the grand challenge 1 on Anaemia and shared some facts about it.

 Chaos at Launch

 Mysore was full of participants and all hotels were full and it was difficult to find accommodations for all.
 On Jan 2, 2016 (one day before launch) also we had very little information about the launch process.
 Copies of documents were with me and there was chaos all over.
-Finally around 7 PM, we got information that we need to reach venue as fast as possible before the area is sealed and hand over the documents.
-We tried to put documents in gift wrap and were not sure it fit would be acceptable by security officials.
+Finally, around 7 PM, we got information that we need to reach the venue as fast as possible before the area is sealed and hand over the documents.
+We tried to put documents in gift wrap and were not sure it it would be acceptable by security officials.
 Eventually, we reached the venue of the launch with tight security.
 They were very upset saying that they seal the venue 24 hours before the arrival of PM and it was barely 10-12 hours remaining.
 One senior security officer, who was supervising was bit more sympathetic and took the copies.
-I asked him, if I needed to hand over the document to PM for which I needed to be in the enclosure.
+I asked him if I needed to hand over the document to PM for which I would need to be in the enclosure.
 He said my security pass for this purpose was not made.
-I told him may be Secretary, DST can hand over etc. He told me that in the morning, I can be outside the inner enclosure and inform him (no mobiles were allowed) about my seating place.
+I told him maybe Secretary, DST can hand over, etc. He told me that in the morning, I can be outside the inner enclosure and inform him (no mobiles were allowed) about my seating place.
 He would let me know if I needed to hand over the copies directly.
 By this time it was midnight.